vinaygopinath/androidtutorial/app/views/concept_lessons/_android_layouts.html.md

 ### setContentView

-Open the MainActivity.java/RelativeLayoutActivity.java/GridLayout.java file in src folder and below is the code that you will see.
+Open the MainActivity.java/RelativeLayoutActivity.java/GridLayout.java file in src folder of any of the above projects and below is the code that you will see.
 By default Android creates this code snippet for you.

     @Override
     protected void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);
         setContentView(R.layout.activity_main); // for LinearLayout